- What to Do After a Truck Accident ↓

-Lawyers who advertise on television and billboards are not always experienced when it comes to cases involving commercial trucks.
+Personal injury attorneys who advertise on television and billboards are not always experienced when it comes to cases involving commercial trucks.
 That’s why it’s important to work with a knowledgeable truck accident lawyer who can quickly identify the best plan of action.
 Find an attorney that will look beyond the obvious details of the wreck to ensure important evidence is promptly secured, the at-fault parties are held fully accountable, and justice is served.

 At the Law Office of Kenneth Berger, we are dedicated to helping people injured in trucking accidents and keeping our roads as safe as possible.
 My firm has offices in Columbia and Myrtle Beach, which allows us to represent people involved in trucking collisions from Greenville to Charleston to the Grand Strand, and throughout our state.
 I want injured people to focus on their recovery without the additional stress brought on by trying to handle their own insurance claim or legal action.
 As I often tell clients, let me worry about the law while you concentrate on getting well.
 For free copies of my books, or to schedule a free case evaluation, contact me today at (803) 790-2800 or by using the live chat feature on our website.